Navy SEAL Acquitted Of War Crimes After Witness Admitted Killing ISIS Captive

 Defense attorneys had sought to have the case dismissed after prosecutors were found to have tracked communications in an attempt to clamp down on leaks to the news media.
 Within days of that decision, the judge removed the lead prosecutor, Navy Cmdr.
 Christopher Czaplak, who admitted to sending a digital tracking device to defense attorneys and a journalist covering the case.

-The military jury also had the authority to downgrade some of the charges against Gallagher — for example, they could have reduced a murder charge to attempted murder or aggravated assault, as Walsh reported.
+The military jury also had the authority to downgrade some of the charges against Gallagher — for example, it could have reduced a murder charge to attempted murder or aggravated assault, as Walsh reported.

 The case also drew the attention of President Trump, who tweeted in support of Gallagher after Republican Reps.
 Duncan Hunter of California and Matt Gaetz of Florida sent Trump a letter on his behalf.